If you are in business and provide any type of professional service to clients, you should consider taking out Professional Indemnity Insurance.

 The amount of cover you need may be dictated by your client, or by industry requirements.
 If neither of these stipulations apply to you, then you will need to ask yourself the following questions;

-- What are the value of the contracts or projects you are engaged in, and how big are the clients you are working for?
+- What is the value of the contracts or projects you are engaged in, and how big are the clients you are working for?

 - If you make a mistake, how much damage could it cause, and how much compensation would a client try to claim against you?